polareth/evmstate/README.md

 3. The library processes these access lists to:
    - Identify all accessed storage slots
    - Label slots based on contract storage layout and ABI
+   - Extract transaction parameters and use them to identify mapping keys and array indices
+   - Compute possible slot values using extracted keys/indices and match against actual accessed slots
    - Classify slots as read-only or write access
    - Track storage value changes
    - Resolve proxy implementations for accurate analysis

+### EVM Trace-Based Storage Slot Labeling

+A key innovation in this library is its ability to identify which mapping keys or array indices were accessed during a transaction:

+1. The EVM execution trace is captured during transaction simulation (all opcodes and stack values)
+2. Stack values, transaction parameters, and other trace data are extracted as potential key/index candidates
+3. For each accessed storage slot that belongs to a mapping or array, the library:
+   - Tries each extracted value as a potential key/index
+   - Computes the corresponding storage slot using Solidity's storage layout rules
+   - Checks if the computed slot matches any actually accessed slot
+   - If a match is found, it provides a fully labeled storage access like `balances[0x1234...]` instead of just `balances[unknown key]`

+This approach has significant advantages over previous methods:
+- Works even when ABI decoding isn't available or reliable
+- Can identify complex nested mapping keys and dynamic array indices
+- Utilizes the actual values used by the EVM during execution
+- Handles storage patterns across different Solidity versions consistently

-This allows developers to understand the storage footprint of their transactions, optimize gas usage, identify potential storage collisions, and understand complex contract interactions.
+This allows developers to understand the storage footprint of their transactions with much greater precision, optimize gas usage, identify potential storage collisions, and understand complex contract interactions.

 ## Development